metaopt/torchopt/README.md

 ## Visualization

-Complex gradient flow in meta-learning brings in a great challenge for managing the gradient flow and verifying the correctness of it.
+Complex gradient flow in meta-learning brings in a great challenge for managing the gradient flow and verifying its correctness of it.
 TorchOpt provides a visualization tool that draws variable (e.g., network parameters or meta-parameters) names on the gradient graph for better analysis.
 The visualization tool is modified from [`torchviz`](https://github.com/szagoruyko/pytorchviz).
 Refer to the example [visualization code](examples/visualize.py) and the tutorial notebook [Visualization](tutorials/2_Visualization.ipynb) for more details.

-The figure below show the visualization result.
+The figure below shows the visualization result.
 Compared with [`torchviz`](https://github.com/szagoruyko/pytorchviz), TorchOpt fuses the operations within the `Adam` together (orange) to reduce the complexity and provide simpler visualization.

 <div align="center">